 The Insider’s Guide to Fish Lake: A High Alpine Oasis in the Heart of the Central Utah

 As we walk deeper into the forest, stillness gives way to the sounds of nature at dusk: A gentle breeze rustles the leaves in the uppermost branches of aspen, songbirds chirp as they flit about, and snowmelt trickles over stones in the small creek.
 A commotion of trampled leaves breaks the forest’s harmony.
-I spot the backs of whitetail deer as they bound off through the trees, startled by our presence on the trail.
+I spot the backs of Mule Deer as they bound off through the trees, startled by our presence on the trail.

 Once we hike high enough to see over the tops of the aspen, I turn around and look back over the valley.
 Perfectly still, deep blue water fills the basin, encircled by rolling mountains draped in forest.
 Sunset paints a coat of purple and gold over the glasslike surface of Fish Lake.